charlescolbourn/carereporter/README.txt

 # Background

-Carepriorities was inspired by the commercial software MyDiary, devised by Steve Piper in the early 2010s.
+Carereporter was partly inspired by the commercial software MyDiary, devised by Steve Piper in the early 2010s.
 MyDiary was available commercially for a time (and may still be).
-It has a very much more comprehensive set of features, but is a rather more heavyweight product with a complex backend and case management facilities.
+It has a very much more comprehensive set of features, but is a rather more sophisticated product with a complex backend and case management facilities.

 I was one of the original developers of MyDiary, and was disappointed by the limited take up within the care sector.
 It provides a really helpful window into the day to day lives of people who have difficulty communicating, which is helpful for everyone: carers, family/friends, and the clients themselves.

-Carepriorities takes a different direction centred around an android device.
+Carereporter takes a different direction centred around an android device.